Empower 20 million Africans to sustainably provide for themselves by 2032.

 Our work

-We work through an integrated development continuum — a model that meets communities where they are at, often in times of crisis, and walks alongside them at every stage of their journey to self-sufficiency and ultimately thriving.
+We work through a dynamic development continuum — a model that meets communities where they are at, often in times of crisis, and walks alongside them at every stage of their journey to self-sufficiency and ultimately thriving.

 Phase one of this continuum is our Humanitarian & Development work: the goal being self-sufficient communities.
 Self-sufficient communities are a huge achievement but it's not the goal, Africa thriving is our goal.That’s where Social Enterprise comes in, the second phase of our development continuum.
 Here, we unlock economic potential, connect local producers to big markets, and build resilient, commercially viable communities.